What is Equipment Procurement for Process Plants?

 - Value Analysis (Technical Bid Evaluation and Technical Query Resolution) by Process and Mechanical Department.

 - Price Negotiation and Financing by the Purchase Department

 - Selecting the Final Vendor by Purchase Department

 - Administration of Supply Contract terms

-- Receiving the Equipment at Construction Site
+- Receiving the Equipment at the Construction Site

 Regarding the equipment procurement process, one important thing to consider is that this activity is different based on the geographical location of the processing unit.
-Depending on whether this is being done in North America, the Middle East, Africa, European Union, Asia-Pacific or South Asia, the equipment procurement has its own individual characteristics.
+Depending on whether this is being done in North America, the Middle East, Africa, European Union, Asia-Pacific, or South Asia, the equipment procurement has its own individual characteristics.
 This article will provide below listed 8 important ideas related to the technical aspects of equipment procurement.